 This introductory course will help you develop a solid foundation in each of the primary Latin percussion instruments.
 You’ll learn effective technique on congas, bongos, timbales, bells and auxiliary instruments, while studying many of the Latin grooves typical of son, salsa, and Latin jazz.
 Soloing techniques, typical breaks, song forms and historical information are also discussed.
+Required texts: Progressive Steps to Syncopation for the Modern Drummer, Ted Reed; Stick Control: For the Snare Drummer, George Lawrence Stone.
 Prerequisites: None, open to all.

 Wednesdays 6:30 – 8 pm